DON’T MISS THE BOAT, SECURE YOUR DATE BEFORE IT’S TOO LATE!

 Skirting the steep wooded slopes of Cleeve Hill, the river ascends Inland Waterways Association Lock before reaching Warwickshire and the village of Bidford-on-Avon.
 Labelled ‘drunken Bidford’ by Shakespeare, it is still busy with visitors though hopefully not quite fitting his description today!
 Four more locks as the river loops round Welford-on-Avon, then Weir Brake Lock and Colin P. Witter Lock mark your arrival into Stratford-upon-Avon.

 Lined with willow trees, the River Avon meets the Stratford-upon-Avon Canal in Bancroft Basin, where there are also visitor moorings.
 There’s so much to explore in the beautiful timber-clad streets of the world-famous Stratford-upon-Avon, second most visited tourist destination in Britain after London.
 The Shakespeare Birthplace Trust looks after the heritage of William Shakespeare in Stratford-upon-Avon and promotes his legacy across the world.
-Visit Shakespeare’s birthplace, or his tomb in Holy Trinity Church, and perhaps take in a play at the Royal Shakespeare Theatre.
-Or just soak in the atmosphere around the river and its many boats, before enjoying this journey again back to Worcester.
+Visit Shakespeare’s birthplace or his tomb in Holy Trinity Church, and perhaps take in a play at the Royal Shakespeare Theatre.
+Alternatively, follow our guide to Stratford Canals or soak in the atmosphere around the river before enjoying the journey back to Worcester Marina.